 3. Send out a survey without a follow-up strategy

-We cannot stress this enough.
+We can’t stress this enough.
 Surveys yield results.
 You and your team must be prepared to connect with your donors who ask to be connected with.
 And, trust us, they will be asking.

-Tune into my complimentary webinar today, Survey Says… Know Your Donors—It Pays to Ask, to learn more dos and don’ts.
-I’ll be going over how to use a survey to:
+Check out my recent webinar, Survey Says… Know Your Donors—It Pays to Ask, to learn more dos and don’ts.
+I go over how to use a survey to: